 Why you’ll love this vegan lemon cake

-This cake has the fluffiest cotton-like texture which is honestly incredible!
-The high amount of acid (lemon juice) in the cake doesn't just add lots of flavor but makes the cake lighter and fluffier.
+FLAVOR/TEXTURE: This cake has the fluffiest cotton-like texture which is incomparable to many other vegan cakes!
+The high amount of lemon juice adds the best flavor and, since lemon juice is an acid, it makes the cake lighter and fluffier!

 Ingredients you’ll need